jnduli/blog_jnduli.co.ke/content/setting_up_guix_os_for_genenetwork.md

             %base-user-accounts))
 ```

-When installing `oh-my-zsh` I also got an error: `ZSH not installed` so I also
+When installing `oh-my-zsh` I also got an error: `ZSH not installed` and I had
-had to do an extra `guix install zsh`.
+to do an extra `guix install zsh`.

 ### Non Guix
 [Ref](https://gitlab.com/nonguix/nonguix)